juniorbird/wadearmstrong.com-content/customizing_arc_browser_with_applescript.md

 ---
 title: Customizing the Arc Web Browser Using Workspaces and AppleScript
-description: So you want to have a customizable site that takes the least effort possible and is free to host... here's how to publish your 11ty site on GitHub Pages!
+description: I've recently gotten really into the Arc Web browser and how its Spaces help me organize my work; here's how to use AppleScript and the Workflows app to get the Arc Space you need for the project you're working on, with code.
 date: 2023-10-11
 layout: layouts/base.njk
 tags: